 Ensuring we market our products responsibly to adult consumers only is our major focus.

-At BAT, we have International Marketing Principles which provide guidance on key aspects of our marketing of our conventional combustible tobacco products and our potentially reduced-risk products.
+At BAT, we have International Marketing Principles which provide guidance on key aspects of our marketing of our conventional combustible tobacco products and our reduced-risk products.

-We have expanded our portfolio in recent years to include, in addition to conventional combustible tobacco products, new categories of potentially reduced-risk products (PRRPs), including vapour, tobacco heating products and oral tobacco.
+We have expanded our portfolio in recent years to include, in addition to conventional combustible tobacco products, new categories of reduced-risk products (PRRPs), including vapour, tobacco heating products and oral tobacco.
 To reflect this multi-category approach, our International Marketing Principles apply across all our products, not just conventional combustible tobacco products.

 Our International Marketing Principles (“IMP”) require that our marketing, across all our products, must be: